 For a full list of North Wales attractions & businesses visit North Wales Newsletter.

 Where to Stay

-Just like you aren’t pushed for things to see and do in North Wales, you won’t ever struggle to find somewhere to stay.
+Just like you aren’t pushed for things to see and do in the local area, you won’t ever struggle to find somewhere to stay.
 Many of the region’s best hotels and B&B’s rank with the elite on popular holidaymaking site TripAdvisor, meaning that you have a lot of worthwhile options.

 If you’re going to be staying in one of the many coastal towns in the area, you have plenty of options when it comes to hotels.
 Whether you’re after the cheap and cheerful comforts of a chain hotel or the eccentricities of a family run business, there’s plenty to pick and choose from.
 Be sure to research the best one for you, there’s nothing like a lumpy mattress to ruin a holiday!

 Thinking of staying for more than a weekend with the whole family?
 It might be worth investing some time in researching the caravan parks in North Wales to find yourself your next home away from home.
 Affordable and full of the amenities that you’re used to at home, a modern caravan is the perfect getaway and are usually located near busy towns, so you’re never left feeling too isolated.
 What’s even better is that, if you take up the option of staying at a caravan park, you’re likely to meet some likeminded families and forge some new connections on your travels.
 Many caravan parks offer the options to either rent or outright buy a caravan, so be sure to weigh up what works best for you.
 Our recommendation is Tan Y Bryn Caravan Park Pydew or CLC world promotional holidays